epeters13/pyLoraRFM9x/README.md

     print("Received:", payload.message)
     print("RSSI: {}; SNR: {}".format(payload.rssi, payload.snr))

-# Use chip select 1.
+# Lora object will use spi port 0 and use chip select 1.
 GPIO pin 5 will be used for interrupts and set reset pin to 25
 # The address of this device will be set to 2
-lora = LoRa(1, 5, 2, reset_pin = 25, modem_config=ModemConfig.Bw125Cr45Sf128, tx_power=14, acks=True)
+lora = LoRa(0, 1, 5, 2, reset_pin = 25, modem_config=ModemConfig.Bw125Cr45Sf128, tx_power=14, acks=True)
 lora.on_recv = on_recv

 # Send a message to a recipient device with address 10